 About the North Central CSC

-These institutions provide expertise in climate science, ecology, impacts assessment, modeling, urban environments, and advanced information technology.
-This expertise is needed to deal with climate issues in the North Central US, where changes in temperature and precipitation could have significant effects on streams, forests, agricultural lands, and mountain ecosystems, in addition to the fish, wildlife, and human communities supported by these environments.
+The NC CSC consortium and partners provide expertise in climate science, ecology, impacts assessment, modeling, urban environments, and advanced information technology.
+The NC CSC brings together the latest data, tools, and knowledge on the impacts of climate change, and works directly with resource managers to promote climate-informed conservation and provides researchers an opportunity to work with an engaged and proactive applied management community.
+Providing users with data, technology, and training that incorporates the best possible understanding of past, present, and future climate into the decision process is an important goal for the NC CSC.
+This expertise is needed to deal with climate issues in the North Central region, where changes in temperature and precipitation are predicted to have significant effects on streams, forests, and agricultural lands, in addition to the fish, wildlife, and human communities supported by these environments.